asiilva/ws-message-handler-front/README.md

 ## Test

-This WebSocket uses xUnit as a test framework.
+This application uses mocha as a test framework.
 It can be easily tested by running the command below.

 ```bash
 npm test